arildo-yank/quantum-tunneling-schrodinger/README.md

-# ⚛️ CERN · Quantum Tunneling Simulator (Ultimate Edition)
+# ⚛️ YANKCO · Quantum Tunnelling Simulator (Ultimate Edition)

-A professional-grade, real-time **Quantum Tunneling Simulator** based on the time-dependent Schrödinger equation (TDSE).
+A professional-grade, real-time **Quantum Tunnelling Simulator** based on the time-dependent Schrödinger equation (TDSE).

 This software bridges the gap between abstract quantum mechanics and observable reality, visualizing how particles behave when encountering energy barriers.
-It demonstrates phenomena impossible in classical physics—such as tunneling through "walls", wave-packet interference, and quantum biological transport.
+It demonstrates phenomena impossible in classical physics—such as tunnelling through "walls", wave-packet interference, and quantum biological transport.

 Built with **Python**, **NumPy**, **PyQt6**, and **OpenGL** for high-performance scientific visualization.